BerriAI/litellm/docs/my-website/docs/completion/input.md

 - `n`: *integer or null (optional)* - The number of chat completion choices to generate for each input message.

 - `stream`: *boolean or null (optional)* - If set to true, it sends partial message deltas.
 Tokens will be sent as they become available, with the stream terminated by a [DONE] message.

+- `stream_options` *dict or null (optional)* - Options for streaming response.
+Only set this when you set `stream: true`

+    - `include_usage` *boolean (optional)* - If set, an additional chunk will be streamed before the data: [DONE] message.
+The usage field on this chunk shows the token usage statistics for the entire request, and the choices field will always be an empty array.
+All other chunks will also include a usage field, but with a null value.

 - `stop`: *string/ array/ null (optional)* - Up to 4 sequences where the API will stop generating further tokens.